na-na-hi/renget/archive/characterprovider.md

 !!!
 I recommend you using these prompts as universal prompts for ADVENTURES.
 They heavily affect the output.
 You will get a decent result on any card, but if you want the best output, I'd advice you make your own card with good definitions, minimize the JB, and create the initial message that would jumpstart the roleplay from the start.
 I will be updating my [botmaker guide](https://rentry.co/CharacterProvider-GuideToBotmaking) so stay tuned.
 I've created a [template](https://rentry.org/CharacterProvider-CharTemplate) for character cards, but I will combine these two pages later.

+!!! danger
+	Themes I am not making my prompts for:
+	\- Suic/*de
+	\- Gore
+	\- Political and war scenarios
+	\- Characters with overcomplicated personalities

-If you like cringe and ecchi anime, then - yes.
+If you like silly and ecchi adventures, then - yes.
 If you want a complex and serious narrative, you should modify my prompts or use another one.
 Anyway, you will find a lot of useful stuff on this page.

 The responses with these prompts are not CAI-like; they are more like the interactive novel ones or movie script-like.